-I address a range of concerns with clients including depression, anxiety, relationships, disordered eating, addictions and trauma recovery.
+I address a range of concerns with clients including depression, anxiety, relationships, disordered eating, addictions and trauma.
 I believe that therapy offers the unique opportunity to work on your relationship with yourself, which consequently improves your relationships with others.
 As a therapist, I guide clients towards deeper self-awareness and greater emotional resiliency.
-In therapy, I emphasize the importance of self-compassion and taking a mindful stance towards your thoughts and emotions.
+I emphasize the importance of self-compassion and taking a mindful stance towards your thoughts and emotions.
 When we are able to treat ourselves kindness, life is much easier to navigate, and strong emotion states won't overwhelm or paralyze us.

 I also approach therapy, in part, from the belief that our first relationships, with our primary caregiver(s), impacted how we love and allow ourselves to be loved into adulthood.
 Therefore, therapy often includes an exploration of your family of origin and how family dynamics have impacted your current style of relating and sense of identity.
 This exploration is by no means all of therapy.
 But it often is a part.

 Also, I believe that, as physician Bessel van der Kolk says, "the body keeps the score."
 Meaning, our bodies hold our traumatic memories, our stress and fear.
 Our emotional health is directly tied to how in tune we are with our body.
 Emotions and feelings states are physical experiences, and in therapy I encourage clients to become attuned to what their body is telling them.

 I incorporate Mindfulness-Based Cognitive Behavioral Therapy and EMDR (Eye Movement Desensitization and Reprocessing) into work with clients, when appropriate and desired.
 I tailor my approach carefully to each client's unique needs and therapy goals.
 I approach our work together with an attitude of curiosity and hope.